1. Computer Networks

 |6."Computer Networks: Principles, Technologies and Protocols for Network Design" by Natalia Olifer and Victor Olifer|

 “Computer Networks: Principles, Technologies and Protocols for Network Design” Book Review: This comprehensive book covers the theory of basic networking technologies as well as practical solutions to networking problems.
-Networking concepts explained plainly.
-Also,it has emphasis on how networks work together.
-It has practical solutions backed up with examples and case studies.
+Networking concepts are explained in a clear manner, with an emphasis on how networks work together.
+The book includes practical solutions supported by examples and case studies.

 |7."Elements of Computer Networking: An Integrated Approach (Concepts, Problems and Interview Questions)" by Narasimha Karumanchi|

-“Elements of Computer Networking: An Integrated Approach (Concepts, Problems and Interview Questions)” Book Review: This book emphasizes application-layer paradigms and application programming interfaces (the top layer).
-It encourages a hands-on experience with protocols and networking concepts.
-In total, there are 17 chapters in this book.
-Moreover, it includes Application Layer, Transport Layer, Physical Layer, and Data Link Layer.
-The text explains the physical layer of computer hardware, networking, and transmission systems.
-All the concepts are discussed in a lucid, easy to understand manner.
-It also has interview questions collected from the actual interviews of various Software companies (and past competitive examinations like GATE).
-It serves the students of B.C.A, B.Sc, M.Sc, M.C.A, B.E, B.Tech, M.Tech, etc.
+“Elements of Computer Networking: An Integrated Approach (Concepts, Problems and Interview Questions)” Book Review: This book focuses on application-layer paradigms and programming interfaces, with an emphasis on hands-on experience with protocols and networking concepts.
+It comprises 17 chapters covering the Application Layer, Transport Layer, Physical Layer, and Data Link Layer.
+The book presents a lucid explanation of the physical layer of computer hardware, networking, and transmission systems in an easy-to-understand manner.
+Additionally, the book contains interview questions from various software companies and past competitive examinations like GATE.
+It caters to students pursuing B.C.A, B.Sc, M.Sc, M.C.A, B.E, B.Tech, M.Tech, and related programs.

 3. TCP/IP Design and Implementation